layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 The Kafka Output Processor gives you granular control to which topic data is written and how.
 For this purpose we distinguish between two `Routing Modes`:

-1. **`Routing Table`** : This mode allows you to define default as well as specific data-driven rules to which topics data is written to.
+1. **`Routing Table`** : This mode allows you to define default as well as specific data-driven rules to which topic data is written to.
    Pick this mode when you want to have detailed control over topic access.

 2. **`Exclusive Partition`** : This mode enables you to gain exclusive access to a Kafka partition.
    Pick this mode if you want to make sure you are the only one writing to a specific Kafka partition.
-   An example would be multiple inputs reading from files and writing their content to Kakfa.
+   An example would be multiple inputs reading from files and writing their content to Kafka.
-   However, you want to ensure, that one file's contents are always written to one partition only.
+   However, you want to ensure that one file's contents are always written to one partition only.

 ![Routing Modes (Output Frame)](.asset-output-frame_images/317cae17.png)